OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-04.md

 ## Matthew 4:10

 Then Jesus said to him, “Depart from me, Satan!
-For it is written: ‘Worship the Lord your God, and serve him only.’”
+For it is written: ‘Worship the Lord your God, and serve Him only.’”

 ## Matthew 4:11